Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 }

-This section describes how to process a cancel transaction request in Local
+Use the information in this section to process a cancel transaction request in Local

 mode.
 This request is sent to interrupt an in-process transaction.